Other therapists, who work with me at my address, but not under the name of Great Plains Counseling:

 If a collaborative approach is helpful in your situation, a consent to release information must be signed by you in order for us to

-Though the ADA does not offer detailed guidelines, I would like to stay within the intent of the Americans with Disabilities Act, and require that a client has an ongoing psychiatric diagnosis (such as PTSD, Recurrent Major Depression, or Generalized Anxiety Disorder), and that their animal is specifically trained to provide a specific service related to that diagnosis which positively impacts their daily functioning.
-Additionally, I require that clients:
+The ADA does offer specific information regarding Psychiatric Service Animals, and requires that an individual has an ongoing psychiatric diagnosis (such as PTSD, Recurrent Major Depression, or Generalized Anxiety Disorder), and that their animal is professionally trained to provide a specific service related to that diagnosis which positively impacts their owner's daily functioning.
+For more information, the US government provides information regarding this issue and the ADA.

 Great Plains Counseling, LLC 1406 Fort Crook Road South, Suite 401 Bellevue, NE 68005 402.292.7712